tgstoecker/A2TEA.Workflow/README.md

 Download/Clone the current release of the A2TEA workflow into the directory.

+# Installation
+## Option 1 (recommended):
+Use installation of software during runtime by starting the workflow with the `--use-conda` option.
+This will install seperate small conda environments for groups of or individual rules and is more stable.

+## Option 2 (not recommended):
-The included environment.yaml file can be used to install all required software into an isolated Conda environment with a name of your choice - in the following we will call it "A2TEA":
+The included workflow/envscomplete_environment.yaml file can be used to install all required software into an isolated Conda environment with a name of your choice - in the following we will call it "A2TEA":

-`mamba env create --name A2TEA --file environment.yaml`
+`mamba env create --name A2TEA --file workflow/envscomplete_environment.yaml`

 Activating the environment
 To activate the snakemake-tutorial environment, execute